 A Busy Day in Ottawa

 Aug.
 1 has been a productive day for the Ottawa Senators over the years.
-On this date in 1995, they signed veteran defenseman Dan Quinn, who spent the previous season with the Los Angeles Kings.
+In 1995, they signed veteran defenseman Dan Quinn, who spent the previous season with the Los Angeles Kings.
 He played 13 games for the Senators during the 1993-94 season.
 He played in 28 games before being traded to the Philadelphia Flyers for cash consideration.

 On Aug.
 1, 2000, the Senators named Roger Neilson as an assistant coach.
-This came after head coaching stints with the Toronto Maple Leafs, Buffalo Sabres, Canucks, Kings, Rangers, Florida Panthers and Flyers.
+This came after head coaching stints with the Toronto Maple Leafs, Buffalo Sabres, Canucks, Kings, Rangers, Panthers, and Flyers.

 Flames Make Hay